PZI Teacher Archives

 PZI Zen Online Audio – What moves, what is stil?
 How does stillness move?
 I am movement as I live, as I age, or dance but how am I part of it?
 Michelle shares various audio files T.S.
 Elliot reading a poem, David Bryne & Brooklyn Youth Choir.
 As recorded May 22, 2020.

 PZI Zen Online – The pandemic has altered the usual ways we choose.
 What is ‘picking’ and ‘choosing’?
 When does choice occur?
 When do I ‘not choose’ but say yes to life’s flow?
 David recounts many of life ‘yeses’ before thinking picking or choosing.
 How we find what we don’t think we are looking for.

 Audio PZI Zen Online – ‘The Sieve’ koan – and the woman finding enlightenment.
 Michelle enters the nature of the Bodhisattva way and how we find ourselves on that path.

 Audio: ‘King’ Jesse is tired of talking about Zen, drinking the dregs of the real.
 He talks about the aliveness of his starter dough recipe vs ‘talking about Zen’.
 ‘Hope is the seed of delusion!’
 Take the leap into the now.
 As recorded May 13, 2020

 Tess unleashes demons: Demons abound in this Covid lockdown, and they can be helpful!
 We have a protective psychic immune system—what triggers a response?
 Demons tend to employ certainty and cultivate a life-or-death field of response.
 What are they protecting?
 Recorded online on May 12, 2020.

 “Where are you coming from?”
 What is is like to be you right now in Covid-19 lockdown?
 Navigating sadness, loss, looming poverty, and loneliness.
 PZI Zen Online.
 Audio as recorded May 7, 2020.

-PZI Zen Online: Jon welcomes far flung participants on zoom and remembers the original Earth Day walks and festivities and all comment on vast implications of Yunmen’s koan.
-As recorded April 27th.
+Jon welcomes far flung participants on Zoom, and remembers the original Earth Day walks and festivities.
+Teachers and others comment on the vast implications of Yunmen’s koan.
+Recorded on April 27th, 2020.